-My Sun 660 LMS, freshly purchased at a local thrift shop, shares its basic features with most of the cameras in the long line of the 600s.
-A plastic 116mm 𝒇11 lens with autofocus and auto-exposure, a simple viewfinder with a minimum focus distance of one meter and a shutter with speeds of 1/4s to 1/200s.
+A plastic 116mm 𝒇11 lens with autofocus and auto-exposure, a simple viewfinder with a minimum focus distance of 1m/3’ and shutter speeds of 1/4s to 1/200s.

 The Sun 600 flash fires in all light conditions, though it’s easy to bypass by pulling on the “sleeve” portion of the trigger button.
 The bulb takes about ten seconds to recharge; it’s very bright.

 All of this to produce 3.11” × 3.01” images (plus frame) — on the spot.